Religious Discrimination in the Workplace

-Religious freedom is one of the fundamental principles upon which America was founded.
+Religious freedom, protected by the First Amendment, is one of the fundamental principles upon which the United States was founded, grounded by the fact that early settlers had fled religious persecution in Europe.
 Title VII of the Civil Rights Act of 1964 prohibits private employers, state or local governments and educational institutions from discriminating on the basis of religion.
-In addition to Title VII, states also have their own labor laws protecting employees from religious discrimination at work.
+In addition to Title VII, states also have their own labor laws protecting employees from religious discrimination in the workplace.
 These state labor laws often offer greater employee rights than federal law, so always check your local and state laws.

 The first question a court must ask is whether the employer acted reasonably.
 For example, a court found that a company acted unreasonably when it refused to allow a Muslim employee to wear a head scarf during the holy month of Ramadan.
 Applying the second question, the court couldn't find any undue hardship on the company in allowing the employee to wear a headscarf.
 Other practices that courts have found unreasonable are failure to give time off for religious observances and refusing to provide time and/or a place to pray.

 On the other hand, however, several courts have held that it is reasonable for employers to preclude religious objects being displayed in employee cubicles.
 The bottom line is that employers are only required to reasonably accommodate employees' religious practices, not to do whatever the employee wants.
 A typical example of this is when an employer agrees to provide you with a day off for religious observance, but refuses to compensate you for it.

 The Equal Employment Opportunity Commission (EEOC) provides guidance for "religious garb and grooming" in the workplace.

 Religious Discrimination in the Workplace: Filing a Charge with the EEOC